Click each student’s name below to find out more information. Click the name again to hide their information.

 Adam Brasich was raised in Madison, Wisconsin, and was confirmed at Resurrection Lutheran Church (WELS) in nearby Verona.
 He graduated from Wabash College in Crawfordsville, Indiana, where he majored in religion and minored in political science and Ancient Greek.
 He continued his education at Florida State University, where he earned a M.A. and Ph.D. in American religious history.
 Adam enrolled at Bethany Lutheran Theological Seminary in 2017 and is excited to train for the public ministry.
 When not studying or working, Adam enjoys singing, hiking, and visiting with his family and friends in Tennessee, Indiana, and Utah.

-Roger Emmons Jr. was born to Roger Emmons Sr. and Kay Emmons in Winona Minnesota.
-He attended Onalaska Luther High School, he graduated Winona State University with an Associates of Arts in June 1993, Troy State University with a Bachelors of Applied Science in Human Resource Management in December 2004, and Martin Luther College with a Seminary Certificate in May 2017.
-He is a retired infantryman of the United States Army.
-His military service was with the Minnesota National Guard from Nov 1984 to Jul 1993 and on active duty from July 1993 to February 2014.
-He is married to Tammi (Allison)Emmons of Peoria Illinois; they enjoy traveling to visit their five children Cassandra Emmons (Trempealeau Wisconsin), Stephanie Simmons (Flora Illinois), Cale Emmons (San Antonio Texas) Taylor Emmons (Fort Bliss Texas) Destini Ott (Osan Air Base South Korea) and their six grandchildren.
+Roger Emmons Jr. was initially from Winona, Minnesota, and his parents still reside there are Roger Sr. and Kay Emmons.
+He graduated in 1985 from Onalaska Luther High School; an Associate of Arts from Winona State University in June 1993; with a Bachelor of Applied Science in Human Resource Management from Troy State University Troy, Alabama in December 2004; and with a Seminary Certificate from Martin Luther College New Ulm, Minnesota, in May 2017.
+Roger completed his Course work at BLTS May, 2020, and is currently serving as a Vicar at Grace Evangelical Lutheran Church in Redmond, Oregon.
+He is a retired infantry First Sergeant of the United States Army.
+His military service was with the Minnesota National Guard from Nov 1984 to Jul 1993 and on active duty from July 1993 until Roger retired February 2014 in Fort Polk, Louisiana.
+He is married to Tammi (Allison)Emmons of Peoria, Illinois.
+They enjoy traveling to visit their five children Cassandra Emmons (Redmond, OR), Stephanie Simmons (Flora, Illinois), Cale Emmons (Winona, Minnesota), Taylor Emmons (Fort Polk, Louisiana), Destini Ott (Tucson, Arizona), and their eight grandchildren.

 Samuel Johnson was born to Dan and Emily Johnson and grew up in rural Nicollet, Minnesota.
 He was homeschooled through high school and then attended Bethany Lutheran College in Mankato, Minnesota.
 He majored in Music with an emphasis in piano performance, graduating in Spring 2016.
 At Bethany he was in concert choir, gave two piano recitals, and played in the honor recitals held each semester.
 He enrolled at Bethany Lutheran Theological Seminary in 2017.
 Presently he teaches piano lessons and plays for seminary chapel.
 His family includes his wife, Elisa, and their daughter, Tovah.
 He enjoys spending time with his family, playing piano, reading, and camping.